Juminstock/Juminstock/README.md

 <img alt="Gmail" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />
   </p></br>

 <p>I work on the Frontend and I'm learning how to develop on the Backend.
 I am dedicated to creating webpages with dynamism and interactivity using JavaScript, as well as user interfaces with React.js.
-Also, I create smart contracts, DApps, DNFTs and protocolos.
+Also, I create smart contracts, DApps, DNFTs and protocolos with Rust.
 I am an eternal student, curious, collaborator, Blockchain and cryptographic enthusiast.
 I'm Co-Founder of <a href="https://dotlabs-workshops-calendar.vercel.app/">dotlabs()</a>, a community of web developers passionate about Blockchain technology.
 Our goal is to increase the adoption of such technology through teaching.

-When I am not working, I study, read, learn, teach, give talks, conduct classes and worshops, spread valuable information and contribute to the Web3 and Web2 development communities.</p>
+When I am not working, I study, read, learn, teach, give talks, conduct classes and worshops, spread valuable information and contribute to the Web3 and Web2 development communities.
+I love to help and share knowledge.</p>

 <img align="center" alt="Coding" width="100%" style="text-align:center" src="https://globaleducation.s3.ap-south-1.amazonaws.com/globaledu/gif/front-end-development.gif">
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">